Correcting noisy quantum gates with shortcuts to adiabaticity: Dynamical error mitigation

 The meaningful quantity now that describes the state of the system at a given time $t$ is the noise-averaged density operator $\rho(t)\equiv \overline{\rho_{\eta}(t)}$, where $\rho_{\eta}(t)$ is the density operator for a given realization of the noise and $\overline{[\bullet]}$ means the ensemble average.
 For Gaussian white noise, the density operator $\rho(t)$ is known to satisfy the following Markovian master equation \cite{Kiely_2021},

 The second term in the above equation, that is, the dissipative term, encodes the stochasticity of the noise process, and $\alpha>0$ measures its strength.
 Notice that this equation is in the Lindblad form, with only one quantum jump operator given by $L=\sqrt{\alpha}\sigma^z_2$.
 Additionally, this same equation also describes the continuous monitoring of $\sigma^z_2$ at rate $\alpha$ \cite{breuer2002theory}.
+In Ref. \cite{Hu_2018}, by using a \ce{^{171}Yb+} trapped ion as a qubit, the authors experimentally realize the dissipative dynamics of LZ model described by the above master equation.

 As in the noise-free case, the figure of merit to consider is again the fidelity $\mc F(t)$ between $\rho(t)$ and $\rho_d=|11\rangle\langle 11|$, with $\rho(0)=|10\rangle\langle10|$.
 However, given the mixedness of $\rho(t)$ in the presence of the noise, we now have $\mc F(t)=\Tr[\rho_d\rho(t)]=\langle11|\rho(t)|11\rangle$.
 Figure~\ref{fig_fidelity_noise1} presents our results for the fidelity of the gate operation at the end of the time evolution, i.e. $t=\tau/2$, and in the weak noise regime.